HBClab/NiBetaSeries/.joss/paper.md

 Two common methods for deriving single trial beta estimates are least squares all (LSA) and least squares separate (LSS) [@Mumford2012;@Turner2012a].
 LSA places all the trials in the same GLM, where each trial is a separate predictor.
 LSA works well when the trials are far apart in time because the BOLD response takes a long time to return to baseline.
-When the trials are close together, however, the bold responses start to overlap and the GLM cannot accurately attribute the variance in the fMRI data to trial 1 or trial 2, leading to unreliable beta estimates.
+When the trials are close together, however, the bold responses start to overlap and the GLM cannot accurately attribute the variance in the fMRI data to a single trial, leading to unreliable beta estimates.
 LSS tackles this problem by making as many GLMs as there are trials.
 For each trial, a GLM is created with two predictors: one is the trial of interest and the second is the combination of all the other trials.
 LSS reduces the amount of overlap (or more accurately correlation) between predictors, leading to more reliable individual beta estimates.
-NiBetaSeries currently implements LSS making it a more reasonable analysis choice for experiments with trials that occur closer together (e.g., 3-7 seconds apart on average).
+NiBetaSeries currently implements LSS making the software a reasonable analysis choice for experiments with trials that occur close together (e.g., 3-7 seconds apart on average).
-The output of LSA or LSS is a beta series for each voxel in our dataset.
+The output of LSA or LSS is a beta series for each voxel in the dataset.

 There is a wealth of analysis methods applicable to beta series datasets.
-To recap the structure of our data, we have a beta estimate for each trial within every voxel in the brain, resulting in a 4-dimensional (`4D`) dataset.
+To review the structure of our data, we have a beta estimate for each trial within every voxel in the brain, resulting in a 4-dimensional (`4D`) dataset.
-Three dimensions are brain voxels, and the 4th dimension represents the number of trials.
+The first three dimensions represent the voxel dimensions, and the 4th dimension represents the number of trials.
-For many intents and purposes, the `4D` beta series can analyzed similarly to a `4D` resting state dataset where the 4th dimension represents time.
+For many intents and purposes, the `4D` beta series can be analyzed similarly to a `4D` resting state dataset where the 4th dimension represents time.
 Traditional analysis strategies applied to resting state such as seed based correlation, independent components analysis, regional homogeneity, and graph theory can be applied to